Lately, there's been a lot of talk about "Unplugged Weddings", and it may leave you wondering "What's the big deal?".

 Let's move on to "It's a big deal."
 As photographers, there are times when not having an Unplugged Wedding ends up being kind of a big deal.
 Times that make us sadder than our dog looks when we are eating ice cream and he wants some.

 God loves your Uncle Bob, but when we are at war with his flash, we do not.
 We prefer not to use flash during a wedding ceremony, so we set our fancy cameras accordingly.
 So many great shots have been ruined for us by other people's flash going off.
 We cannot control it, and it's rare that we can save an image ruined by another person's flash.
 Thumbs down.

 We love group shots!
+But guests wanting in with their camera should wait.
 Wrangling up all those happy people is something we are pretty darn good at.
-We also remember that it’s your wedding day, not an all day photo session, so we try to make it quick.
-Eyes and attention tend to wander when there is a three ring circus going on behind us, so during group shots we kindly ask for guests to wait for us to finish before lifting their cameras.
+However, eyes and attention tend to wander when there is a three ring circus starring guests with cell phones going on behind us.
+During group shots we kindly ask for guests to wait for us to finish before lifting their cameras.

 All this being said, we want you to know that we are totally okay with people taking photos.
 We embrace it, expect it, and we want them to have lots of great snapshots to look back on.
 But sometimes you just have to put that stuff away, enjoy the moment, and not be the cause of a big time bummer to the photographers you've invested good money into.

 So what are you Lovebirds to do?
 Let people know when it's a big deal and when it is not.

 Here are a couple of easy ways to get everyone on the same page:

 Hire Special Ops to confiscate all mobile devices and cameras within a two mile radius of the ceremony.